 In finding each other, struggling together, and creating together, we’ve learned how to lift each other up and celebrate each other.
 This isn’t a perfected system yet.

-White supremacy tends to single out and elevate particular Black people over others, using them as examples of how “respectable” Black people should be/act/feel.
+White supremacy tends to single out and elevate particular Black people over others, using them as examples of how “respectable” Black people should be, act, and feel.
 Living in a majority white state where this tactic is deployed over and over again damages Black people’s abilities to connect and relate to each other.
 Black people in Maine are striving to reverse this damage regularly.

-Black bodies in a white state are subjected to uncomfortable gazes, and those gazes run the spectrum from being fetishizing, demoralizing, or erasing.
+Black bodies in a white state are subjected to uncomfortable gazes, and those gazes run the spectrum from being fetishizing and demoralizing to erasing.
 When your body feels like it’s always on display for white audiences, you have to actively work to affirm and appreciate your beauty and your Blackness for yourself, not for the consumption of others.

 This is how Black folks support and take care of each other in Maine.
 We try to acknowledge each other, celebrate each other’s beauty and gifts, and make space for all of our different expressions of Blackness.
 (Again, this isn’t perfect.
-We’re working on it).
+We’re still working on it.)